Shank Viewer

 Note that clicking Pause in the Graphs window pauses/resumes both the graphs and the shank activity mapping.

-By default, both the online and offline Shank Viewers apply a 300Hz highpass and global CAR filter to AP-band channels and a 0.2Hz - 300Hz bandpass filter to the LFP channels.
+By default, both the online and offline Shank Viewers apply a 300Hz high-pass and global CAR filter to AP-band channels and a 0.2Hz - 300Hz bandpass filter to the LFP channels.
 These filters reduce out-of-band electrical noise, including DC offsets, which allows better comparison to your requested spike threshold voltage.

 As of SpikeGLX version 20230425, the Configuration dialog/IM Setup tab has a box to set up a filtered probe AP-band stream that runs in parallel with the raw stream.
 You can set the bandpass edges for this stream, and the stream automatically gets global demux CAR.
 These data, when present, are used to improve signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).
 There is a checkbox to disable this feature just in case you are running out of RAM or CPU, but we don't think this will be necessary unless you are running 12 probes or more at the same time.